-Net loss per share is determined in accordance with the two-class method.
+Net loss per share was determined in accordance with the two-class method.
 This method is used for computing basic net loss per share when companies have issued securities other than common stock that contractually entitle the holder to participate in dividends and earnings of the Company.
 Under the two-class method, net loss is allocated between common shares and other participating securities based on their participation rights in both distributed and undistributed earnings.
-The Company's Series A convertible preferred stock are participating securities, since the stockholders are entitled to share in dividends declared by the board of directors with the common stock based on their equivalent common shares.
+The Company's Series A convertible preferred stock is a participating security, because the stockholders of the Series A Convertible preferred stock are entitled to share in dividends declared by the board of directors with the common stock based on their equivalent common shares.

-Basic net loss per share is computed by dividing net loss available (attributable) to common stockholders by the weighted average number of shares of common stock outstanding during the period.
-Because the holders of the Series A Convertible Preferred Stock are not contractually required to share in the Company's losses, in applying the two-class method to compute basic net loss per common share no allocation to preferred stock was made for the three months ended March 31, 2010.
+Basic net loss per share is computed by dividing net loss applicable to common stockholders by the weighted average number of shares of common stock outstanding during the period.
+Because the holders of the Series A Convertible Preferred Stock are not contractually required to share in the Company's losses, in applying the two-class method to compute basic net loss per common share no allocation to preferred stock was made.

 Diluted net loss per share is calculated by dividing net loss available (attributable) to common stockholders as adjusted for the effect of dilutive securities, if any, by the weighted average number of common stock and dilutive common stock outstanding during the period.
 Potential common shares include the shares of common stock issuable upon the exercise of outstanding stock options and warrants (using the treasury stock method) and the conversion of the shares of Series A convertible preferred stock (using the more dilutive of the (a) as converted method or (b) the two-class method).
 Potential common shares in the diluted net loss per share computation are excluded to the extent that they would be anti-dilutive.
 No potentially dilutive securities are included in the computation of any diluted per share amounts as the Company reported a net loss for all periods presented.
-Potentially dilutive securities that would be issued upon the conversion of convertible notes, conversion of Series A convertible preferred stock and the exercise of outstanding warrants and stock options, were 1.4 million and 7.2 million as of March 31, 2011 and 2010, respectively.
+Potentially dilutive securities that would be issued upon the conversion of convertible notes, conversion of Series A convertible preferred stock and the exercise of outstanding warrants and stock options, were 1.3 million and 7.2 million for the three months ended June 30, 2011 and 2010, respectively.
+Potentially dilutive securities that would be issued upon the conversion of convertible notes, conversion of Series A convertible preferred stock and the exercise of outstanding warrants and stock options, were 1.4 million and 7.2 million for the six months ended June 30, 2011 and 2010, respectively.

-Note 3-FINANCIAL INSTRUMENTS
+Note 3- FINANCIAL INSTRUMENTS